BlueBrain/nexus-kg/docs/src/main/paradox/api-reference/operating-on-resources.md

 - `{full_text_search_query}`: String - can be provided to select only the resources in the collection that have attribute values matching (containing) the provided token; when this field is provided the results will also include score values for each result
 - `{context}`: JsonLd - can be provided to define extra prefix mappings.
 By default, the search core context will be used.
-If this filed is provided, its content will be merged with the search core context.
+If this field is provided, its content will be merged with the search core context.
 - `{filter}`: JsonLd - a filtering expression in JSON-LD format (the structure of the filter is explained below)
 - `{fields}`: a comma separated list of fields which are going to be retrieved as a result.
 The reserved keyword `all` retrieves all the fields.
 - `{sort}`: a comma separated list of fields (absolute qualified URIs) which are going to be used to order the results.
 Prefixing a field with `-` will result into descending ordering on that field while prefixing it with `+` results in ascending ordering.
 When no prefix is set, the default behaviour is to assume ascending ordering.